tsundokku/tsundokku/README.md

 - 👋 Hi, I’m @tsundokku.
 I'm a college student pursuing a degree in cybersecurity!

 - I haven't coded in many years, but I plan to get back into it in the near future!
 I have a small amount of experience with HTML, CSS, Batch, and Python.
 I recently got back into using GNU/Linux, currently using Fedora 37 and I am very satisfied.
 I, of course, have quite a bit of experience with Windows.
 I also have dabbled with both Android and iOS.
-The only major platform I have very limited experience with is macOS.
+The only major platforms I have limited knowledge of are BSD, and macOS/Unix.

 - I'm interested in learning more about coding, particularly for automations, bots for chat platforms, and mobile app development!
 I also think game modding is pretty cool and I hope to get into that as well!